adamokasha/algorithms-data-structures/data-structures/graph/graph.md

 ### Depth First Traversal - Recursive

+Traverses the graph by repeatedly visiting the next adjacent vertex first.

 #### Implementation Overview

 Create an array for the map the traversal path and an object to record visited that have been visited.